rob-myers/rob-myers.github.io/docs/plan.md

 - Can launch scripts e.g. UI pipeline(s)
 - A `Terminal` can auto launch scripts
+- Walls too close to light have truncated shadows?

 - Start writing post / decide on blog format